 The big difference between these two benefits is why you receive them.
 Temporary total disability benefits are wage loss benefits.
 The insurance company has to pay them when you cannot work because of your injury.

-Permanent partial disability benefits compensate you for a different loss.
+Permanent partial disability benefits compensate you for a different type loss.
 You receive these benefits because your injury causes a permanent impairment to your body which results in a loss of function.

 How are temporary total and permanent partial disability benefits alike?